jakobsitory/04_CPP02_42CC/README.md

 - Demonstrating an understanding of operator overloading and fixed-point arithmetic.

 ### **ex02 - Now we’re talking**
-The Now we’re talking project involves extending the fixed-point number class to include comparison operators and other useful methods.
+Extending the fixed-point number class to include comparison operators and other useful methods.

 **Key objectives included:**